awakenedhaki/masterR/playground/toy_data/README.md

 You can perform another test, were you are looking for people who live in `Dallas`, or are older than `50`.
 The same procedure as above applied.
-The different is the logical operator used.
+The difference is the logical operator used.
 This time we want the `|`, OR, operator.
 It will only return `FALSE` if its operands are `FALSE`.